lindacom/Javascript-jquery-ajax/Projects/react shopping cart/README.md

-React is used for creating user interfaces. requires node.js 8 or higher and npm 5.6 or higher
+React is used for creating user interfaces. requires node.js 8 or higher and npm 5.6 or higher.
+React creates a single page app.
+JavaScript loads the information and changes the UI.
+Use React router to handle routing.

 Setting up a React Environment
 ================================